AJMansfield/Intelligence-Core-Public/ag1.md

 He pulled the AUV out of his bag and handed it to her.
 "It will work, I'm pretty sure."

-Jessica had been responsible for the mechanical design of the project, and she'd also been the one to who'd gotten him the neural scan he'd used as a basis for the programming.
+Jessica had been responsible for the mechanical design of the project, and she'd also acquired the neural scan he'd used as a basis for the programming.

 "Mike messaged me and he should be here in - nnng there he is." she said, turning as she spotted Mike making his way through the light crowd.